|

 and the Kingdom of Caid, as is traditional.

-to be consulted by the Crown on the suitability of candidates for membership
+Laurel to be consulted by the Crown on the suitability of candidates

-Order, during elevation ceremonies and when the Order swears fealty or
+the Order, during elevation ceremonies and when the Order swears fealty

 None of these privileges may be exercised by proxy.